gerbrand/kafka-debezium-example/README.md

 # kafka-debezium-example
-Example for a dev setup for Kafka and Debezium.
+Example for a dev setup using docker-compose for Kafka and Debezium.
 Inspired by [tutorial of Debezium](https://github.com/debezium/debezium-examples/tree/main/tutorial).

 The docker-compose file defines a single node kafka cluster along with connect.
 Additionally [akhq](https://akhq.io) is added, a kafka ui to more easily what data is in your local kafka instance.

-## Prerequises
+## Prerequisites
 To run the example, docker and docker-compose have to be installed.
 When using Linux, you could use the docker as packaged for your distribution.
 On MS-Windows and Mac, you could use [Docker Desktop](https://www.docker.com/products/docker-desktop), which is [free for personal use](https://www.docker.com/products/personal).

 ## Starting